![]() |

 |

 Information for this tour was contributed by Scott Neff.
 The Alameda Theatre closed as a three-screen theater in 1983.
 The gigantic theatre had three levels.
 The main theater still had use of the original mezzanine and the front of the third level balconies.
-At the rear of the balcony level, the last operator closed off the area and made two small screening rooms.
+At the rear of the balcony level, the last operator closed off the area and made two small screening rooms (opening on March 12, 1975).
 The main auditorium floor has been leveled out by using an elaborate set of risers so that the original sloped floor still exists underneath.
 The lower portion of all the decorative columns and molding was covered up from the building's use as a roller rink in the 1970s.
 After the closure in 1983, the building was used as a youth gymnastics center.
 The mezzanine and balcony access was closed off with a chain link fence to prevent access to possibly unsafe areas.
 The upper levels had also been closed off with plastic sheeting to keep temperatures moderate in the usable portion of the building.

 August 2008 photos from the Scott Neff collection.

-Photos from the Scott Neff collection.
+2002 photos from the Scott Neff collection.

-Return to the top of this page or Return to the main page Last updated 2004-07-03.
+Return to the top of this page or Return to the main page

-All information presented in this site is believed to be accurate, based upon available information.
-However, errors do occur and the information presented here may not reflect reality, often due to circumstances beyond control.
+The content of this website is a research work in progress and is being provided to the public for informational purposes only.
+As such, articles may contain errors, bias, duplication, or need to be cleaned up.
 Some documents, images and logos contained in these documents belong to various organizations and corporations.
 Their inclusion here is for the benefit of the reader and for the benefit of the particular organization, but they are, in fact, the copyrighted property of those organizations.
 Their presence here does not imply any endorsement of CinemaTour by those organizations.
-CinemaTour is not affiliated with any cinema or circuit. © 1995-2008 Vision Entertainment Services.
-All rights reserved. |
+CinemaTour is not affiliated with any cinema or circuit. © 1995-2023 Vision Entertainment Services.
+All rights reserved. www.cinematour.com :: 0.64 MB :: 6.59 MB |